mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Hadoop-Event-Recovery.md

 The `line` field is the original TSV input to the enrichment process; the `errors` field is an array of errors describing why the event failed validation.

+For events sent by GET request, the format of the TSV is based on Cloudfront's [Web Distribution Log File Format](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html).
+For events sent by POST request, the format is the same, but with an additional field at the end containing the body of the POST request.

 The Scala Hadoop Bad Rows jar lets you extract the `line` field and mutate it using custom JavaScript to fix whatever was wrong with it so you can reprocess it by running Scala Hadoop Enrich again.

 ### Writing the JavaScript